 7. Who do not own a home they could live in.

-8. As permitted by HUD regulations CCHA opts to give all current public housing tenants who either have Net Family Assets worth over $100,000 or who own a home they could live in six months from their recertification date to come into compliance with this provision, meaning:
+8. As permitted by HUD regulations HACC opts to give all current public housing tenants who either have Net Family Assets worth over $100,000 or who own a home they could live in six months from their recertification date to come into compliance with this provision, meaning:

 They reduce the amount of their net family assets to an amount below $100,000, or